With the threat of a lawsuit, the Turkish Lira Crisis becomes political.

 “Let the tiny investor who loses sue the person who deceived them.”

-Former central bank chief Durmus Yilmaz, who is now a parliament member for the nationalist opposition Iyi Parti (Good Party), and economist Guldem Atabay are among the Turks named in the criminal complaint.
+Former central bank chief Durmus Yilmaz, who is now a parliament member for the nationalist opposition Iyi Parti (Good Party), and economist Guldem Atabay are among the Turks mentioned in the criminal case.

-Yilmaz was dubbed “the best governor during my stint covering Turkey” by BlueBay Asset Management emerging markets economist Timothy Ash.
+Yilmaz was dubbed “the best governor during my period covering Turkey” by BlueBay Asset Management emerging markets economist Timothy Ash.

-Between 2006 and 2011, Yilmaz led the policy-making bank when Turkey was still a foreign investor’s darling.
+Between 2006 and 2011, Yilmaz led the policy-making bank while Turkey was still a foreign investor’s favorite.

-“Guldem Atabay is a fantastic economist who is doing her best to cover Turkey,” Ash added.
+“Guldem Atabay is a fantastic economist who is doing her best to cover Turkey,” Ash continued.

-The uproar comes as Erdogan’s government prepares to unveil new legislation aimed at tightening government controls over social media ahead of an election due in the next 18 months.
+The uproar comes as Erdogan’s government prepares to announce new legislation aimed at tightening government controls over social media ahead of an election anticipated in the next 18 months.

-Turkey has used the threat of severe penalties to compel Twitter and other social media platforms to appoint local representatives who can quickly carry out court orders to remove offensive content.
+Turkey has used the prospect of severe penalties to compel Twitter and other social media platforms to appoint local representatives who can promptly carry out court orders to remove offensive content.

 On Thursday, Yilmaz maintained his assaults on Erdogan’s team, mocking the finance minister’s claim that the US Federal Reserve is controlled by “five families” and lacks actual independence.